lucasburlingham/gbpm/.github/README.md

 ### Prerequisites

-A Unix-like system with `git bash python3 grep sed fzf shasum` installed.
+A Unix-like system with `git bash python3 grep sed fzf` installed.
 An internet connection is NOT required, but if you want to use the web interface, you will need a web browser.
 Internet connectivity is required to sync with remote repositories.

 Optionally, `cron` can be used to automate backups and syncs.